NeuroNexa/test/rl_sar/README.md

 - `--velocity-kd <gain>`: derivative gain used in velocity mode to close the MIT loop (ignored for torque mode).
 - `--log-interval <sec>`: how often to print the measured position/velocity/torque readbacks.

 The diagnostic repeatedly requests forced-direct mode, waits for MCU telemetry, and prints live readbacks while the command is active.
+Before sending any torque it prints which joints are already streaming feedback (timestamped packets) so you can confirm that all **16** actuators are online; missing IDs usually indicate that the CAN-FD router has not yet latched into forced-direct mode.
 If a joint never reports a change in torque/position the tool flags it at the end of the sweep and re-sends the direct-mode RPC so you can immediately retry once the CAN-FD router or MCU is ready.

 #### Run RL control